 The purpose of the English, reading, and mathematics placement tests at the College of Southern Maryland (CSM) is to assess students' entry-level academic skills and to provide options to strengthen them.
 Students have a better chance for success in college if their basic skills are strong enough to meet the rigors of college-level classes.
-All courses in English and mathematics require that students have completed the appropriate placement tests for placement prior to enrollment, as do many other courses in variety of disciplines (for example: biology, chemistry, early childhood education, and information technology services).
+All courses in English and mathematics require that students have completed the appropriate tests for placement prior to enrollment, as do many other courses in a variety of disciplines (for example: biology, chemistry, early childhood education, and information technology services).
 These requirements are listed under prerequisites in the course description section of the CSM Academic Catalog.
 For all of these reasons, students should make it a priority to complete the placement tests as early as possible after admission but no later than the point at which they have accumulated nine credits.

-Test Center Locations, Hours, Instructions
+Placement Test Locations, Hours, Instructions

 At the La Plata campus, walks-in are welcome and no appointments are necessary for students taking the placement test for the College of Southern Maryland.
 Students can simply come to the La Plata campus during normal business hours with a photo ID and your CSM student ID number.